gauravkukade/fin-blog/_pages/about.md

 Seeking guidance ensures that you make informed decisions, achieve your goals, and secure your financial future.

 At [EasyInvestingGuide](https://easyinvestingguide.com) we try to educate people on personal finance, investing, savings and any other aspect of the money.
-One thing to keep in mind that all the content is just for educational purpose and does not give any financial advises.
+One thing to keep in mind is that all the content is just for educational purposes and does not give any financial advice.
 Read the [terms and conditions](/terms) carefully.